PrivacyHawk Logo

 • Opt-Out Services: Consider using services that help manage opt-out requests across multiple data brokers, saving time and effort.

 • Do-Not-Track Requests: Enable Do-Not-Track settings in your web browser and consider using browser extensions that block tracking.
+Moreover, you can also leverage technology to safeguard your financial data like:

 • VPNs: Use Virtual Private Networks (VPNs) to protect your online activity from being tracked.